A range of gender-sensitive Domestic Abuse community services are currently provided by Staying Put.

 9am-5pm Mon-Fri Call: 0808 2800 999

-Project Kyleford which is an out-of-office service from Friday to Sunday between 5pm to midnight.
-Working in partnership with West Yorkshire Police to respond to domestic abuse incidents.
+Project Kyleford is an out-of-office service from Friday to Sunday between 5pm and midnight.
+We work in partnership with West Yorkshire Police to respond to domestic abuse incidents.

 24 Hour National Helpline: 0808 2000 247